 The Wiki4MediaFreedom event aims at fostering new alliances between media freedom activists, journalists and the Wikipedia and open knowledge communities to boost the availability of accurate knowledge on media freedom and pluralism-related issues in the largest open enciclopedia worldwide.

-To this aim, the Wiki4MediaFreedom edit-a-thon - now at its third editions, after the Belgrade (2016) and Sofia (2017) ones - will gather media freedom activists, journalists, media experts and a group of experienced Wikipedia volunteers.
-For half-a-day they will work together editing articles related to some of the most concerning issues affecting the media systems in Europe today, namely: transparency of media ownership, media concentration, access to public information and self-censorship, investigative journalism, and the like.
+To this aim, the Wiki4MediaFreedom edit-a-thon - now at its forth editions, after the Belgrade (2016), Sofia (2017) and Madrid (2019) ones - gathers media freedom activists, journalists, media experts and a group of experienced Wikipedia volunteers.
+For half-a-day they will work together editing articles related to some of the most concerning issues affecting the media systems in Europe today, namely: transparency of media ownership, media concentration, access to public information and self-censorship, investigative journalism, and so forth.

 The edit-a-thon is a follow up to a GLAM project (“Galleries, Libraries, Archives and Museums”), a global Wikipedia initiative which helps cultural institutions to share their contents with Wikipedia and its many collaborative projects, implemented in 2015 by OBC Transeuropa in cooperation with Wikimedia Italia.
 Ultimately, it will contribute to the Wiki4MediaFreedom component of the Resource Centre on Media Freedom in Europe, adding to the work of the Resource Centre curators that regularly engage in Wikipedia to further disseminate its contents.